kiraleos/dissertation/src/dissertation.md

 where $\lambda_{obsv}$ is the observed wavelength of light from the galaxy, and $\lambda_{emit}$ is the wavelength of that same light as emitted by the galaxy.
 A redshift of $z=0$ corresponds to no shift in the wavelength (i.e., the observed and emitted wavelengths are the same), while a redshift of $z=1$ corresponds to a shift of 100% in the wavelength (i.e., the observed wavelength is twice as long as the emitted wavelength).

 Accurate and efficient estimation of galaxy redshift is essential for a wide range of astronomical studies, including galaxy formation and evolution, large-scale structure of the universe, and dark matter distribution.
-However, measuring galaxy redshifts can be a challenging task due to various factors such as observational noise, instrumental effects, and variations in galaxy spectra.[^2]
+However, measuring galaxy redshifts can be a challenging task due to various factors such as observational noise, instrumental effects, and variations in galaxy spectra.[^redshift]

 ## Artificial Intelligence